-Pearce’s basic thesis is that climate science has evolved dramatically in the past two decades, stressing the complexity of weather, especially various feedback loops that retard or accelerate climate change.
-His differing titles point up the two related, but distinct, perspectives behind this thesis.
+Director Fred Pearce’s basic thesis is that climate science has evolved dramatically in the past two decades, stressing the complexity of weather, especially various feedback loops that retard or accelerate climate change.
+His differing titles highlight the two related but distinct perspectives behind this thesis.
 The first perspective is that of straightforward reportage.
 It turns out that scientists are increasingly confident that Earth’s climate is not a stable system, given only to incremental changes.
-Instead, the system is prone to “drunken lurches" -- periods in which the weather changes rapidly, and not just in geological terms.
-More than this, scientists are only now beginning to understand the complex interchanges between weather systems across different temporal perspectives.
+Instead, the system is prone to “drunken lurches” – periods in which the weather changes rapidly, and not just in geological terms.
+Scientists are only now beginning to understand the complex interchanges between weather systems across different temporal perspectives.
 (To take just one example: In certain northern latitudes, planting trees now to soak up carbon would paradoxically *increase* warming tendencies that have already begun.)

-The second perspective is closely aligned with James Lovelock’s theory of Gaia’s revenge.
+The second perspective is closely aligned with English scientist James Lovelock’s theory of Gaia’s revenge.
 This argument starts from the premises of the first perspective: Earth’s climate is a dynamic, chaotic system.
-Like the first perspective, it also notes that virtually every system which we can measure now shows signs of stress, many of which are attributable to manmade warming.
+Like the first perspective, it also notes that virtually every system we can measure now shows signs of stress, many of which are attributable to manmade-caused global warming.
 The argument then has to extrapolate a little beyond the science.
-Because some of the systems have never experienced such stress before, Pearce invites us to consider what will happen if everything goes wrong.
+Because some systems have never experienced such stress since the recent evolution of humankind, Pearce invites us to consider what will happen if everything goes wrong.

 The dynamism of the global climate, and the statistical models required to interpret and model it, are so complex that it is almost impossible to speak definitively about causal mechanisms.
-Take Hurricane Katrina.
-On the one hand, one can’t really say that global warming caused the hurricane.
-There have been intense, devastating storms long before the current warming trend, and storms of Katrina’s magnitude, while unlikely, are not unheard of.
-On the other hand, 2005 was a year of freak storms in the Atlantic, with hurricanes in places they’d never been, and catastrophic rates of destruction.
-And Katrina did strengthen when it stalled in the Gulf of Mexico, where the water in August 2005 was the warmest it had ever been, 86 degrees (the threshold for hurricane pillars is 78 degrees F) “to a depth of some 300 feet” (“tens of yards” would have been enough for a minor hurricane.
+Take the Category 5 Hurricane Katrina in 2005.
+On the one hand, one can’t say that global warming caused the hurricane.
+There have been intense, devastating storms along the Southern US long before the current warming trend, and storms of Katrina’s magnitude, while unlikely, are not unheard of.
+On the other hand, 2005 was a year of freak storms in the Atlantic, with hurricanes appearing in places they’d never been and catastrophic rates of destruction.
+Katrina strengthen when it stalled in the Gulf of Mexico, where the water in August 2005 was the warmest it had ever been, 86 degrees (the threshold for hurricane pillars is 78 degrees F) “to a depth of some 300 feet” (“tens of yards” would have been enough for a minor hurricane).
 Stalling over the warm water recharged Katrina, making an already ominous storm a city-killer.
-Did warming cause Katrina?
+Did global warming cause Katrina?
 No way to know.
 Did it make a bad storm worse?
 According to Pearce, “with every year that passes, warm water is penetrating ever deeper into the world’s oceans.
 That is clearly tied to global warming.
 And it is setting up ideal conditions for more violent thunderstorms.”

-Where With Speed and Violence excels is in showing how these complex, poorly understood systems seem to be teaming up.
-It’s not just that melting ice might raise the sea level, which would be bad.
-It's also that it would add more freshwater to the sea at crucial “chimneys” in the ocean conveyer.
+Where With Speed and Violence excels is when it shows how these complex, poorly understood systems combine.
+It’s not just that melting ice will raise the sea level.
+It also would add more freshwater to the sea at crucial “chimneys” in the ocean conveyor.
 Warmer water could melt methane clathrates under the ocean floor.
-There are implications for albedo, or the reflectivity of the earth’s surface.
+There are implications for albedo or the reflectivity of the earth’s surface.
 Warming is accelerated by stratospheric jets that, cooled by greenhouse gases, perversely drive polar winds to warm the land.
-Now, some of these could happen, or perhaps none of them.
-But Pearce’s point is that they turn out to reinforce each other in weird and surprising ways, suggesting that climate change will get nastier long before it gets better.
+Pearce’s point is that many of Earth’s systems reinforce each other in weird and surprising ways, suggesting that climate change will get nastier long before it gets better.